bosquejun/bantai/packages/with-rate-limit/README.md

 # @bantai-dev/with-rate-limit

-> Rate limiting plugin for @bantai-dev/core
+> Rate limiting extension for @bantai-dev/core

 Add rate limiting capabilities to your Bantai contexts with support for multiple rate limiting strategies including fixed-window, sliding-window, and token-bucket algorithms.